Are the Cavaliers still NBA Finals contenders?

 The Case Against

 The Cavs’ questionable contender status starts with their lack of defense.
 Cleveland is 29th in defensive efficiency since the All-Star break.
 That’s right, only the flagrantly tanking Los Angeles Lakers have had a worse defense than Cleveland over the last month of the regular season.
 When the Cavs play small, they have absolutely no protection at the rim.
 Kevin Love and Irving have not proven themselves to be good defenders, and Cleveland simply lacks other options at this point.
 There is no intimidating big on this team outside of Tristan Thompson, and Iman Shumpert is really the team’s only consistent defender on the wing.
 The Spurs routinely found clean lanes to the rim Monday, and any of the offensive juggernauts in the West would likely be happy to see Cleveland’s defense in the Finals.
-(Remember that no team outside the top 10 in defensive efficiency has won a title since the 2001 Lakers
+(Remember that no team outside the top 10 in defensive efficiency has won a title since the 2001 Lakers.)

 James can be called upon to shut down an opponent’s top scoring option if need be, but he’s already carrying a huge burden on the offensive end.
 Cleveland’s offensive efficiency drops 13.6 points per 100 possessions with James on the bench.
 Basically, even with guys like Irving and Love, the Cavs turn from an incredible offensive team into the New York Knicks when Bron takes a seat.
-(For good measure, Cleveland is also a 2.7 points per 100 posessions worse defensive team when James sits.)
+(For good measure, Cleveland is also a 2.7 points per 100 possessions worse defensive team when James sits.)

-Cleveland’s depth is also too difficult to guage.
+Cleveland’s depth is also too difficult to gauge.
 Kyle Korver hasn’t really moved the needle, and guys like Williams, Channing Frye and Richard Jefferson all look a step slow in their advanced age.
 You can argue that J.R.
 Smith is still rounding himself into form, but he’s also shooting the worst he has from three-point range since 2010.

 On some level, you have to wonder if the same hunger is there for everyone on the Cleveland roster.
 Not every Cavalier is playing for their legacy in the way James is.
 LeBron has always played for something larger than a single championship—every title is a part of his quest to be considered the greatest player of all time.
 Frankly, it’s hard to imagine guys like Love, Irving, Smith or Shumpert putting that same kind of pressure on themselves.
 Is it really unfair to wonder if human nature is playing a part in the Cavaliers’ struggles?